scionproto/scion/doc/dev/design/V6AddressSupport.rst

 * RFC4291 insists on the 64 LSbits to be available to contain a NIC number.
 * RFC6890 Instructs IANA to reserve 2001::/23 for experimental protocols, which they allocate in blocks of /29.
-Many of those are available an dprobably easy to get.
+Many of those are available and probably easy to get.
   (https://www.iana.org/assignments/iana-ipv6-special-registry/iana-ipv6-special-registry.xhtml)
 * RFC3587 reminds that IANA does not allocate addresses outside the 2000::/3 range (https://www.iana.org/assignments/ipv6-unicast-address-assignments/ipv6-unicast-address-assignments.xhtml).